rhezab/smile/docs/starting.md

 gpg --gen-key
 ```

 There will be a sequence of questions you answer.
 Use your preferred email address e.g., the one linked to GitHub.
-Send Todd your public key by sending the output of this command to him on slack or via email.
+Send Todd your public key by sending the output of this command to him on slack or via email:

 ```
-gpg --armor --explore your.email@address.com
+gpg --armor --export your.email@address.com
 ```

-Wait for him to reply and to make a push to the Smile repo giving access to the encrypted files to your email address.
+Wait for him to reply and to make a push to the main 🫠 Smile repo giving access to the encrypted files to your email address.

 ## 3. Fork the repo and check it out.